 - 1. Commercial does will be shown by weight. - 2.
-Does must be dry.
+Does must be dry. - 3.
+Champion and Reserve Champion from the Registered and Commercial classes will show for Grand and Reserve Grand Champions.

 - Class 1 Registered Does - Class 2 Commercial Does